solo-io/supergloo/docs/content/setup/installation/enterprise_installation.md

 Finished installing chart 'gloo-mesh-enterprise' as release gloo-mesh:gloo-mesh
 ```

-The installer has created the namespace `gloo-mesh` and installed Gloo Mesh Enterprise into the namespace using a Helm chart with default values.
+The installer has created the namespace `gloo-mesh` and installed Gloo Mesh Enterprise into the namespace using a Helm chart.

-{{% notice note %}}`meshctl` will create a self-signed certificate authority for mTLS if you do not supply your own certificates.{{% /notice %}}

 To undo the installation, you can simply run the `uninstall` command: